sureshdharisi/codechallenge/reward-calculator/README.md

-# Connect city code challenge
+# Calculate the reward points

 ## Introduction